Skip to main content

 • The upgrade of the King Street and Queen Street intersection to address driver visibility and pedestrian crossing issues.
 This includes raised crossings, kerb extensions and low planting.

 The space between the White Hart, Len Lye Centre and Govett-Brewster Art Gallery is kept open and uncluttered, with simple planting bed arrangements and forms, low planting to keep view open.
-Paving is carried across Devon Street to beneath the Clock Tower and around Ngāmotu House as a unifying element between the unique architectural forms.
+Paving is carried across Devon Street to beneath the Clock Tower and extends beyond Ngāmotu House as a unifying element between the unique architectural forms.
+The development plan includes works on King Street and Robe Street.

 Axonometric of the West End Crossing showing its extent and approach to integrating its context through simple spatial defintion and arrangements.

-1. Cenotaph Civic Space Upgrade (Queen Street and St Aubyn/SH44)
+1. Cenotaph Civic Space Upgrade (Queen Street and St Aubyn Street/SH44)

 Cenotaph Civic Space Upgrade.